-Gene: Let’s say I were to pepper my one-acre property in wind-whipped Cypress, Texas, with windmills and solar panels and back-feed it into the grid, and suddenly I would find myself providing energy for my next-door neighbor and then everyone on the street and then everyone in the HOA.
+Gene: So this is why – let’s say I were to pepper my one-acre property in wind-whipped Cypress, Texas, with windmills and solar panels and back-feed it into the grid.
+And suddenly I would find myself providing energy for my next-door neighbor and then everyone on the street and then everyone in the HOA.
 They’d put a stop to me right quick, even though I wasn’t actually polluting anything.
 The energy companies have a monopoly on the provision of energy, is that not correct?

-Stephan Kinsella: Well, certainly the energy market is heavily regulated; in some ways it’s less regulated than it used to be, but certainly there’s not a completely free market in the provision of energy, so yeah, I would agree with you to that extent, that you can’t just – that’s yet another limit on the ability of small companies and small entrepreneurs to come up with new ideas and disrupt the services and enter into these kinds of markets.
+Stephan Kinsella: Well, certainly the energy market is heavily regulated, and in some ways it’s less regulated than it used to be, but certainly there’s not a completely free market in the provision of energy.
+So yeah, I would agree with you to that extent, that you can’t just – that’s yet another limit on the ability of small companies and small entrepreneurs to come up with new ideas and disrupt the services and to enter into these kinds of markets.

-Gene: I want to say here that Block and Rothbard both posit the view that government protective legislation serves to provide a green light for industry to pollute with impunity, and this is consistent with what you say about patent law, providing similar protections.
+Gene: Okay, well, I want to say here that Block and Rothbard both posit the view that government protective legislation serves to provide a green light for industry to pollute with impunity.
+And this is consistent with what you say about patent law, providing similar protections.
 So even without any further deeper study, I do see some basic-level consistencies with those two positions.

 Gene: Excellent.
 Okay just to be clear, you’re opposed to this federal government’s first right of refusal, right?

 Stephan Kinsella: Right, and I’ve read almost everything Walter’s written.
-In fact I set up and I run his website for him, and I agree with almost everything Walter says.
-And I agree with that, although that may be an uncharitable characterization of some libertarian environmentalists.
-In the strictest sense I would say I’m an environmentalist, and so are all libertarians, in the sense that their policies, if followed, would, of course, optimize the ability of environmentalists to protect their values and achieve their values and also to protect the environment itself.
+In fact, I set up and I run his website for him, and I agree with almost everything Walter says.
+And I agree with that, although that may be a slightly uncharitable characterization of some libertarian environmentalists.
+I mean in a strict sense, I would say I’m an environmentalist, and so are all libertarians, in the sense that their policies, if followed, would, of course, optimize the ability of environmentalists to protect their values and achieve their values and also to protect the environment itself.

 Gene: Good.
-That’s our position: that through the strict application and defense of private property rights, all environmental concerns boil down strictly to torts.
+That’s our position that, through the strict application and defense of private property rights, all environmental concerns boil down strictly to torts.
 And if it can’t be boiled down to tort, then basically it ain’t a real environmental concern.
-I mean, this is Rothbard’s position.
+I mean this is Rothbard’s position.
+Go ahead.